 That big hex key on your multitool might seem like overkill, but for some pedals and cranks, it could come in handy.
 Cranks can occasionally come loose (if they’re not initially torqued properly), and being able to tighten them on the fly may save your ride.
 There are many cranksets that don’t use 8mm crank bolts though, so again, check to see what your bike uses.

 (Note: If your crank does come loose on a ride, it’s because it wasn’t torqued properly.
 The 8mm on the multi-tool might be able to save the ride, but then you’ll want to retorque it properly once you get home, or get a mechanic to take a look.)

 The same goes for pedals.
 Many have an 8mm hex fitting on the back of the spindle, but some use a 6mm hex, and some have no hex fitting at all.
 While traveling, being able to install and remove pedals can be very important, but often require leverage.
-One trick to increase the leverage from folding tools is to extend all of the tools on the opposite side of the multi-tool from the 6 or 8mm hex, and place your hand over the end to effectively increase the length of the tool so that you get a slightly longer lever to work with.
+One trick to increase the leverage from folding tools is to extend all of the tools on the side opposite the 6 or 8mm hex, and place your hand over them to effectively increase the length of the tool so that you get a slightly longer lever to work with.